Infovores Newsletter

 For the most part, the answer is no. While I’ve improved on my initial endowment by a few hundred dollars, nearly all of my winnings trace back to the first few weeks of the contest.
 Because only a few participants had joined and the most foolish traders had available funds on par with the smartest, it was relatively easy to find profit opportunities.

-Since that time, the best traders have compounded their winnings and can apply them to quickly remove mispricing using automated news alerts and pre-planned limit orders.
-Many of my strategies are hardly worth the work needed to implement them anymore because at the end of all the base-rate setting and option price calculating I often end up with a number remarkably close to the current market price.
+Since that time, the best traders have compounded their winnings and act quickly to remove mispricing using automated news alerts and pre-planned limit orders.
+Many of my strategies are hardly worth the time needed to implement anymore because at the end of all the base-rate setting and option price calculating I often end up with a number remarkably close to the current market price.

-It hurts my pride to admit it, but at this point I don’t think I can reliably beat the market.
-My best bet is probably to start taking more risk and hope I get lucky.
+As much as it hurts my pride to admit, my best bet for reaching the top five is probably to start taking a lot more risk and hope I get lucky.

 Of course, there are many other possible sources of bias due to participant selection.
 For instance it is highly likely that a randomly chosen participant is American.